 Pros And Cons Of Gravity-Feed Toilets

 Over the years, gravity-feed toilets have undergone significant improvements and innovation.
-This can be seen with brands like Toto who goes all out with its models.
+This can be seen with brands like Toto who goes all out with models such as the Neorest 550 and the Toto Ultramax II.
 With so much new tech attempting to challenge the old design, it is important to list all of the great benefits of having a gravity-feed toilet.